mchion/reddit_ELT_pipeline/README.md

 ## Data Extraction

-- **Reddit API**:
+- **Reddit API**: The API has a rate limit of a fixed 100 comments per request.
-Reddit's API limits the amount of comments that can be retrieved to 100.
 Thus, we have to make repeated calls and make sure we are only grabbing new posts from `last_timestamp`

 ## Data Loading

-Most of the transformation logic takes place using python scripting and Pandas.
+Data is mostly loaded directly into our data warehouse with only minimal transformations .
+Batches of 100 comments are first loaded into

 - **Data Schema**: